mithi/algorithm-playground/README.md

 # Algorithm Playground

-This repository will contain my solutions to various programming exercises in Python and some of my personal notes about algorithms in general
+This repository will contain my solutions to various programming exercises (in Python, C++, Rust) and some of my personal notes about algorithms in general

 # References